The water was always cold.

-“I offered you a vision,” Erunak clarified.
+“I offered you a vision,” Erisk clarified.

-Erunak understood almost immediately.
+The Musfurin nodded, understanding almost immediately.
 “Yes.
 I do believe I can.”

 Slowly…steadily…the fear boiled up inside the naga until he was literally shaking.
 The time was now, and I had to make sure I did this right.
 I formed a special spell that I had been working on for a little bit… I liked to call it an ice bomb.
-I started with a shell of thick ice, then pulled out everything within and replaced it with a blazing hot fire spell, shielded with arcane energy so it didn’t melt the ice.
+I started with a shell of thick ice, then pulled out everything within and replaced it with a blazing hot fire spell, shielded with aether energy so it didn’t melt the ice.
 The blast itself wouldn’t do much under the water, but the explosive force would propel the ice shell, designed to break into hundreds of ice needles, through my intended targets.

 I propelled the bomb through the water and it went right up to the warden’s face.
 The naga’s eyes went wide just as the bomb went off.
 The blast shot fire and ice shards out around it, just as I had hoped.
 The warden’s agony was loud and terrifying, and the wounds from the blast turned out to be hopelessly fatal for the creature.
 He writhed for a moment and then fell silent; his body bobbing lifeless in the water.
 There was a sudden rush of feelings in my mind, the urge to attack, scream, shout, and yell.
-I knew that Erunak was aiming to create a scene, so I allowed the feelings to wash over me.
+I knew that Erisk was aiming to create a scene, so I allowed the feelings to wash over me.
 I propelled myself over the warden’s ledge and flung several ice spears in various directions.

-The soldiers were quick.
+Our soldiers were quick.

 I felt his resolve.
 He was coming to help, and possibly die, so we could escape.

-I whipped up another ice bomb and sent it spiraling into the three naga that were closing in.
+I whipped up another ice bomb and sent it spiraling into the three Zinji that were closing in.
 They ignored the attack since it missed them all, but I used my power to spin the attack back around, then detonated the bomb only inches behind them.
 The blast ripped through them like paper.